kubawp/Document-IDPS-Suricata/README.md

 ---

-## 6. Shellshock Exploitation Detection
+## 6. Shellshock Exploitation Prevention

 Implemented a Suricata rule designed to detect and block Shellshock exploitation attempts by inspecting HTTP headers for the characteristic payload pattern `() {`.